 The TRITON (trial of rucaparIb in prostate indications) program is an integrated translational-clinical development program that is designed to accurately and prospectively identify prostate cancer patients with metastatic and castration-resistant disease who also have tumor genotypes that may lead them to benefit from rucaparib therapy.

-The TRITON2 study (NCT02952534) is a multicenter, open-label Phase 2 clinical trial to evaluate the effects of rucaparib in about 160 patients with mCRPC who have a deleterious mutation in BRCA1, BRCA2, ATM, or another pre-specified DNA repair gene.
-Eligible patients must have progressed on at least one, but no more than two, previous androgen-receptor targeted therapies and one prior taxane-based chemotherapy.
-The study’s primary outcome is response rate to the drug, both objective response and prostate specific antigen response.
-The study is currently open for enrollment at sites across the U.S. and in Liverpool, U.K and is expected to complete in February 2021.
+The TRITON2 study (NCT02952534) is a multicenter, open-label Phase 2 clinical trial to evaluate the effects of oral rucaparib in about 360 patients with mCRPC who have a harmful mutation in BRCA1, BRCA2, ATM, or another pre-specified DNA repair gene.
+Eligible patients must have progressed, or gotten worse, on at least one, but no more than two, previous androgen-receptor targeted therapies and one prior taxane-based chemotherapy.
+The study’s primary outcome is response rate to the drug, both objective response (size of tumor) and prostate specific antigen (PSA) response.
+The study has finished enrollment at sites across the U.S. and in Liverpool, U.K and is expected to complete in February 2021.

 Clovis presented preliminary results from the TRITON2 study at the European Society for Medical Oncology (ESMO) congress in 2019.
 They showed that 43.9% of patients achieved an objective response rate (ORR), or a predetermined decrease in tumor size, and 52% of patients showed a change in PSA levels.